n8n automation guide - what developers should know before committing

 Model selection strategy

 n8n supports multiple LLM providers.
-From discussions with automation consultants, here is the practical guidance:
+From discussions with automation consultants, here is some practical guidance:

 Claude (Anthropic) outperforms OpenAI for tasks involving: